Support Plans and Financial Help

 - NDIA Managed.
 The NDIA manages the funding and you choose the service providers you want from the registered provider list on the NDIS website, and you organise the support your child needs directly with them.
 The NDIA then pays the providers directly.

-At Spectrum Clarity, our goal is to make access to the service system as easy as possible, hence, our titles ‘Access Consultants’.
+At Spectrum Clarity, our goal is to make access to the service system as easy as possible.
+As experienced Accredited Mental Health Social Workers our knowledge and understanding is ‘deep’ and ‘expansive’.
 In addition, from our own experience in using services, we know that supporting parents will be critical so that service providers remain focused on outcomes using evidence based interventions, and within the price regime agreed.
 At Spectrum Clarity, we are a Registered as a Support Coordination Provider with the NDIS to enable us to fulfil this function.
+In general, we only accept clients who have funding for Support Coordination and Specialist Support Coordination.